eclab/grains/mode16/README.md

 How does Mode16 perform this magic?
 By controlling SEQ16's gate and manually stepping it.
 Mode16 can make the SEQ16 move to any location, then play its note; or it can make the SEQ16 play a rest.
 For example, to get the SEQ16 to play the note at location 10, Mode16 will reset SEQ16, then step it 9 times, then step it once to play it.
 (Yes coders, this is O(n^2), not cheap).

 But during those 9 steps, how does MODE16 prevent SEQ16 from playing?
-This is done by filtering the output gate.
-You attach the SEQ16's gate out to Mode16, and then Choreogeaphy provides the actual gate.
+This is done by filtering out the output gate.
+You attach the SEQ16's gate out to Mode16, and then Mode16 provides the actual gate.

 Mode16 comes with 12 repeating or one-shot PATTERNS, which you set with POT 3.
 You can change them if you are careful.
 The patterns at present are (left to right):